TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Introduction/Index.rst

 Intended audience
 =================

-This document is mostly intended to help developers who want to contribute to the TYPO3 CMS source code.
-It also provides some sections which will be helpful for people reporting bugs and testing patches.
-If you are not a developer, you can still post a bug report and help in this area is appreciated very much.
+This document is intended to help developers who wish to contribute to the TYPO3 CMS source code.
+It also provides useful guidance for people who are reporting bugs and testing patches.
+If you are not a developer, you can still post a bug report and help in this area is always appreciated.

 .. _how-to-read-this-document: